pressly/goose/README.md

 Commands:
-    up                   Migrate the DB to the most recent version available up-to VERSION        Migrate the DB to a specific VERSION down                 Roll back the version by 1 down-to VERSION      Roll back to a specific VERSION redo                 Re-run the latest migration
+    up                   Migrate the DB to the most recent version available up-to VERSION        Migrate the DB to a specific VERSION up-missing           Migrate only missing migrations
+    up-with-missing      Migrate missing migrations first, then the new ones down                 Roll back the version by 1 down-to VERSION      Roll back to a specific VERSION redo                 Re-run the latest migration
-    status               Dump the migration status for the current DB version              Print the current version of the database create NAME [sql|go] Creates new migration file with next version
+    status               Dump the migration status for the current DB status-missing       Find out all migrations, missing from the current DB version              Print the current version of the database create NAME [sql|go] Creates new migration file with next version